rust-lang/rfcs/text/0000-escape-blocks.md

 * This could possibly halt or redirect exception like error handling syntax.
 * It requires a keyword reservation.
-* The resulting macros cannot be `try! { ... }` macros as that would directly conflict with the current `try!` macro semantics.
+* The resulting macros cannot be called `try! { ... }` as that would directly conflict with the current `try!` macro semantics.
-* The syntax would require opt-in via a dependency until things have settled enough for it to be in core.
+* The exception-like syntax would require opt-in via a dependency until things have settled enough for it to be in core.

 # Rationale and alternatives
 [alternatives]: #alternatives

-## Alternative Label

-Since the `try` keyword is already being stabilized, we could use `'try` as a label instead of `'escape`.

-The advantage is that `try` will already be reserved, the disadvantage is that `try` is semantically closer to error handling than `'escape`.

 ## Use `try {}` blocks instead